-- (a) ensure the secrecy of the voting process is not impaired; - (b) ensure mail-in ballots are only provided to those voters who are eligible to vote by casting a mail-in ballot and who have properly register in advance to vote; - (c) prevent NCN citizens from voting more than once during the same election - (d) ensure that only mail-in ballots received by the date and time set for them to be received by the electoral officer are counted at the same time as ballots cast by voting in person; - (e) ensure that all mail-in ballots cast are preserved in the same manner and for the same length of time as regular ballots, and then be disposed of with all other ballots cast; and - (f) ensure that if an Onuwosonekew (Voter) casts both in-person and mail-in ballots, the mail-in ballot is rejected.
+- 14(9) The procedures established by the electoral officer for the use of mail-in ballots must: - (a) ensure the secrecy of the voting process is not impaired; - (b) ensure mail-in ballots are only provided to those voters who are eligible to vote by casting a mail-in ballot and who have properly register in advance to vote; - (c) prevent NCN Citizens from voting more than once during the same election - (d) ensure that only mail-in ballots received by the date and time set for them to be received by the electoral officer are counted at the same time as ballots cast by voting in person;

+- (e) ensure that all mail-in ballots cast are placed in an envelope in the same manner and for the same length of time as regular ballots, and then be disposed of with all other ballots cast; and - (f) ensure that if an Onuwosonekew (Voter) casts both in-person and mail-in ballots, the mail-in ballot is rejected.

-Preparation of election ballots.
+Preparation of election ballots

-14(1) Following the nomination meeting held in accordance with subsection 13(5), the electoral officer shall prepare separate ballots for the positions of chief and councillors, or board positions with the names of the candidates running for each position listed in alphabetical order in English or, Tanehethowasteek, (Cree syllabics) or (Akathasi) Roman orthography and by placing a photograph of each candidate appearing on the ballot beside his or her name, but if there is a discrepancy between the picture, syllabics or roman orthography, the picture of the candidate shall prevail.
+15(1) Following the nomination meeting held in accordance with subsection 13(8), the electoral officer shall prepare separate ballots for the positions of chief and councillors, or board positions with the names of the candidates running for each position listed in alphabetical order in English or, Tanehethowasteek, (Cree syllabics) or (Akathasi) Roman orthography and by placing a photograph of each candidate appearing on the ballot beside his or her name, but if there is a discrepancy between the picture, syllabics or roman orthography, the picture of the candidate shall prevail.

-Withdrawal of candidates.
+Withdrawal of candidates

-14(2) Where a candidate withdraws after the ballots have been printed, the electoral officer shall reprint the ballots unless it would not be possible to reprint the ballots in time for the election, in which case, the electoral officer shall strike the person's name from the ballot and have notices posted at the polling place clearly indicating that the candidate withdrew from the election.
+15(2) Where a candidate withdraws after the ballots have been printed, the electoral officer shall reprint the ballots unless it would not be possible to reprint the ballots in time for the election, in which case, the electoral officer shall strike the person's name from the ballot and have notices posted at the polling place clearly indicating that the candidate withdrew from the election.